vb-consulting/Norm.net/Documentation/reference/methods.md

 - This example will produce an info log with the following content: `SQL COMMAND: select count(*) from my_table`.

-- Common use of this callback is when we want to run some commands in a prepared mode:
+- The common use of this callback is when we want to run some commands in a prepared mode:

 ```csharp
 var user = connection